Security Vulnerabilities & Attack Surface

 4. MCP servers are a significant trust boundary.
 Tool results flow unsanitised into the model, environment variables leak into server configs, and tool name collisions can shadow built-in tools.

 5. Shell security has specific bypass vectors.
-ANSI-C quoting, sed delimiter tricks, nested backslashes, read-only misclassifications, and the 50-subcommand limit provide concrete bypass paths.
+Sed delimiter tricks, nested backslashes, and the 50-subcommand limit provide concrete bypass paths.

 6. Credentials are plaintext on Linux/Windows.
 The macOS keychain provides adequate protection, but the fallback credential store on other platforms is a plaintext JSON file with only filesystem permissions for protection.